 "MOONLIGHT DRIVE": TWO YEARS OF TRANSFORMATION

-Jim Morrison's first composition is famous among fans of the Doors and beyond.
+One of Jim Morrison's first compositions is famous among The Doors' fans and beyond.
 In fact, "Moonlight Drive" is one of the best songs on the band's second LP ("Strange Days," released September 25, 1967).
-What's more, it represents a milestone in their career with the singer still alive (it stretches from November 1965 to July 1971).
+What's more, it represents a milestone in their career with the singer still alive (which stretches from October 1965 to July 1971).

 The track underwent at least two transformations before reaching its final version on the aforementioned album, evolving along a musical itinerary that we will quickly go through together.

-This feature will disappear in the final version of "Moonlight Drive," but the connection with some of the Rhythm and Blues pieces that had inspired countless British and American bands in the early 1960s is evident here.
-An example of this is "Walkin' The Dog," a Rufus Thomas song from 1963 that was later made famous by the Rolling Stones in 1964 and, among others, played by the Sonics too in 1965.
+This feature will disappear in the final version of "Moonlight Drive", but the connection with some of the Rhythm and Blues tunes that had inspired countless British and American bands in the early 1960s is evident here.

-In the Doors demo we presented, we find the rhythm of "Walkin' The Dog" reprised, as mentioned above, by the piano instead of drums as in the original.
+In The Doors demo we just mentioned, we find the rhythm of "Walkin' The Dog" reprised by Manzarek on piano instead of leaving it to the drums as happens in the original.

-After the September '65 demo, the band tried again to arrange "Moonlight Drive" during the sessions to produce their first LP: "The Doors”, recorded in August 1966 and released at the beginning of January '67.
+After the September '65 demo, the band tried again to arrange "Moonlight Drive" during the sessions that produced their first LP: "The Doors”, recorded in late August 1966 and released at the beginning of January '67.

 The third attempt is much better, turning the tune into a rock song, whose complex rhythmic-melodic structure reaches the listener in an immediate and captivating way.
 Here the piano returns, this time without the repetitive rhythm and percussive sound of the earlier versions.